 Exercise can’t reverse lung damage, but it can improve your physical endurance and strengthen your respiratory muscles.
-This can help you feel better physically and mentally, and you’ll be able to participate in physical activities without losing your breath or becoming fatigue.
+This can help you feel better physically and mentally, and you’ll be able to participate in more activities without losing your breath or getting tired.

 - jumping rope

 - resistance training (with hand weights or bands)